Zbehel/HRS-f/README.md

 # HRS-f Enhanced: PhD-Level Harmonic Rayleigh Scattering Simulation

-A professional-grade C++ framework for simulating harmonic electric field generation from dipole population
+A C++ framework for simulating harmonic electric field generation from dipole population For chiral particles, it is possible to add magnetic and quadrupolar contributions

 ## 🎯 Project Overview